 March 22, 2021 – Phase 3 Guidance for Port Construction Now in Effect

 Effective March 22, 2021, King County entered Phase 3 of Governor Inslee's Healthy Washington — Roadmap to Recovery plan.
 This did not change construction guidance from previous phases, and all construction continues under the Governor’s construction safety guidance.
-The Port of Seattle reviews and monitors job site safety plans for all construction in compliance with Governor Inslee’s Proclamation 20-25 and Phase 2 construction guidance.
+The Port of Seattle reviews and monitors job site safety plans for all construction in compliance with Governor Inslee’s Proclamation 20-25 construction guidance.

 June 16, 2020 – Phase 2 Guidance for Port Construction Now in Effect